Dominican republic Country Commercial Guide

 Under the new law that created SIDOCAL the following are the new standards organizations:

-• The Ministry of Agriculture is the National Contact Point for Codex Alimentarius Commission (international standard-setting body for food standards).
+The General Directorate of Drugs, Food and Sanitary Products (DIGEMAPS), a decentralized institution dependent of the Ministry of Health of the Dominican Republic, is the National Contact Point for Codex Alimentarius Commission (international standard-setting body for food standards).

 Testing, Inspection and Certification

-INDOCAL is the institution authorized to provide product certification in the Dominican Republic.
+INDOCAL is the institution authorized to provide product certification in Dominican Republic.
 The INDOCAL Seal of Compliance (Sello de Calidad INDOCAL, in Spanish) is the certification that INDOCAL provides to those locally manufactured products that meet Dominican standards.
-Any company interested in obtaining this certification for its product should present documentation indicating that an internationally accredited laboratory (including the two local laboratories currently accredited) has tested and approved the product.
+Any company interested in obtaining this certification for its product should present documentation indicating that an internationally accredited laboratory (including the two currently accredited local laboratories) has tested and approved the product.
 In the case of pharmaceuticals, cosmetics, processed foods, and dairy products, the products must also receive a certification of approval (“Registro Sanitario,” in Spanish) from the Ministry of Public Health.
-Without this “Registro Sanitario”, pharmaceutical, cosmetics, processed foods and dairy products are not allowed to enter the Dominican Republic.
+Without this “Registro Sanitario”, pharmaceutical, cosmetics, processed foods and dairy products are not allowed to enter Dominican Republic.

 Publication of Technical Regulations

 In the DR, the most up-to-date regulations are published and available to the general public for a small fee.
-The new law that created the SIDOCAL mandates that the development of new standards should follow the technical bariers to trade (TBT) guidelines that encourage the adoption of international standards as the Dominican technical requirements whenever possible.
+The new law that created the SIDOCAL mandates that the development of new standards should follow the TBT guidelines that encourage the adoption of international standards as the Dominican technical requirements whenever possible.

 SIDOCAL provides the creation of a Technical Committee under the supervision of INDOCAL, which will oversee developing and studying any proposed new standard before it is approved by the CODOCA (the Council for Dominican Quality that oversees INDOCAL).
 The law also provides for public discussions of any new technical regulations planned to be introduced as a NORDOM.